hotschedules/slate/source/includes/bodhicloud/gettingstarted.md

 If you enter your credentials (username and password) and click Explore, you will see a list of APIs which you can access for your namespace.
 The Cloud APIs are REST APIs which returns JSON for all responses.

-Each API has examples and an opportunity to _*Try it out!*_.
-You can add data using our provided types or create your own type.
-NOTE: Should you create your own type, the new type will show up in the API Methods for your namespace.
+Each API has examples and an opportunity to _**Try it out!**_.
+You can add data using our provided types or create your own types.

+**NOTE:** Should you create your own type, the new type will show up in the API Methods for your namespace.

 ## Logging In to The Cloud API
 - Go to  <a href="https://api.bodhi.space/apidocs/index.html">https://api.bodhi.space/apidocs/index.html</a>